πΎ Database System

 - Ensure the pgvector extension is properly installed

-- Index frequently queried fields
+- Create indexes on frequently queried fields

 - Use connection pooling